samdotme/makethejump-frontend/README.md

 </a>

 <p align="center">
-  A Cat Cafe intelligent chatbot backed by an LLM.
+  A Cat Cafe intelligent chatbot by [Your Name] backed by an LLM.
 </p>

 <p align="center">